jakewaldron/PlexEmail/README.md

 * date_hours_back_to_search - Number of hours to search backwards
 * date_minutes_back_to_search - Number of minutes to search backwards

+#####Plex API Authentication - This is only used for shared user emails currently
+* plex_username - Plex account username of the server
+* plex_password - Plex account password of the server

 #####Web
 * web_enabled - Enable the creation of the web page
 * web_domain - Domain name of the web page